 - Note that context of the job stream step affects the output available for display through the File Viewer. - Click on Test23 only the stream log is available for display. - Click on RADTRAD all files listed on the previous chart are available for display.
-Time step history is displayed in the window. - To display a plot, click on Plot Files and select "plot radtrad.plt."
+Time step history is displayed in the window. - To display a plot, then click on the File Viewer (□) icon, then click on Plot Files and select "plot radtrad.plt."
 AptPlot will open.
-Alternately, click on the ( ⋈) icon and AptPlot will open. - In the Select EXTDATA Channels window, scroll down to desired results to be plotted.
+Alternately, click on the (☑) icon and AptPlot will open. - In the Select EXTDATA Channels window, scroll down to desired results to be plotted.
 For example, scroll to "ControlRoom.tede."
 A plot of the TEDE dose for the control room will appear. - If you don't want to scroll, type "ControlRoom.tede" in the Filter text box and then click on Control.Room.tede at the top of the data channel window.

-- Wildcards can be used to identify the results of interest.
-For example: - L\P\Z\ isolates the LPZ dose results for all dose categories. - L\P\Z\th\ isolates the LPZ dose results for the thyroid dose for all nuclides and the total dose (LowPopulationZone.thyroid). - Note that case counts. - Click on the Clear Sets button to clear the plot. - To change the units of the x-axis from seconds to hours, navigate to the Time units drop-down mend and pick hours. - Note you have the option of using fortnights as a x-axis time unit.
-However, hours are preferred. - Suppose you want to plot the Control Room dose for all dose categories.
+- Wildcards can be used to identify the results of interest in the Filter text box.
+Ex: - LPZ isolates the LPZ dose results for all dose categories. - LPZth isolates the LPZ dose results for the thyroid dose for all nuclides and the total dose (LowPopulationZone.thyroid). - Note that case counts. - Click on the Clear Sets button to clear the plot. - To change the units of the x-axis from seconds to hours, navigate to the Time units drop-down menu and pick hours. - If you accidently close the "Select EXTDATA Channels" window, navigate to Window-> Select EXTDATA Channels to reopen the window. - Suppose you want to plot the Control Room dose for all dose categories.
 Available dose categories are whole body, cloudshine, skin, TEDE, and thyroid.
-Type in the desired result in the Filter window, then pick the result from the Channels window and finally click on the Plot button to add the data plot. - C\R\body whole body dose - C\R\cloudshine cloudshine dose - etc.
+Type in the desired result in the Filter window, then pick the result from the Channels window and finally click on the Plot button to add the data plot. - CRcloudshine cloudshine dose - CR inhalation